travis-ci/docs-travis-ci-com/user/browserstack.md

 web-based testing platform.
 BrowserStack can be used for interactive as well as automated testing through frameworks like Selenium, Karma and others.

-This add-on automatically sets up [BrowserStack Local][local-testing] which allows you to test your private servers, alongside public
-URLs, using the BrowserStack cloud.
+This add-on automatically sets up [BrowserStack Local][local-testing] which allows you to test your private servers alongside public URLs, using the BrowserStack cloud.
 To do this it uses the [BrowserStackLocal binary][local-binary] for your build platform.

 [BrowserStack Local][local-testing] establishes a secure connection between your Travis build container/VM and BrowserStack servers.
 Local Testing also has support for firewalls, proxies and Active Directory.